 Structure and Function

 The pancreas is divided into 4 parts: head, neck, body, and tail.

 The neck of the pancreas is short.
-The tail of the pancreas lies anterior to the left kidney, where it is closely related to the splenic hilum and the left colic flexure.
-The main pancreatic duct carrying the pancreatic secretions joins with bile duct to form hepatopancreatic ampulla, which opens into the descending part of the duodenum.
+The tail of the pancreas lies anterior to the left kidney, closely related to the splenic hilum and the left colic flexure.
+The main pancreatic duct carrying the pancreatic secretions joins with the bile duct to form the hepatopancreatic ampulla, which opens into the descending part of the duodenum.
 The hepatopancreatic sphincter of Oddi around the hepatopancreatic ampulla is a smooth muscle sphincter that controls the flow of bile and pancreatic juice into the ampulla and inhibits reflux of duodenal substances into the ampulla.

 The pancreas also contains the islet of Langerhans, which contain the endocrine cells.
-Unlike the exocrine enzymes which are secreted by exocytosis, the endocrine enzymes enter the bloodstream via a complex capillary network within the pancreatic blood flow.
-There are 4 types of endocrine cells (A cells produce glucagon, B cells produce insulin, D cells produce somatostatin and F cells produce pancreatic polypeptide).
+Unlike the exocrine enzymes, which are secreted by exocytosis, the endocrine enzymes enter the bloodstream via a complex capillary network within the pancreatic blood flow.
+There are 4 types of endocrine cells (A cells produce glucagon, B cells produce insulin, D cells produce somatostatin, and F cells produce pancreatic polypeptide).